Inside Baseball Coaches Clinic 2017

-The Inside Baseball Coaches Clinic is your must attend show for 2018.
-Conveniently located to Philadelphia/New Jersey at the Crowne Plaza Cherry Hill NJ.
+The Inside Baseball Coaches Clinic is your must-attend show for 2017.
+Conveniently located in Philadelphia/New Jersey at the Crowne Plaza Cherry Hill NJ.
 We make it easy for you to book a hotel room on site.
 We guarantee this is the best baseball clinic in the Northeast, money back!

 Inside Baseball Coaches Clinic